-The UAB Department of Anesthesiology is fortunate to have three endowed chair positions.
+The UAB Department of Anesthesiology is fortunate to have several endowed chair positions.
 These endowed chairs honor physicians who were important to the development of anesthetic practice in Birmingham and Alabama.

 The Alfred Habeeb Chair, created in 1988, is held by Professor and Chairman Keith A. Jones, M.D.
 The Alice McNeal Chair, created in 1998, is held by Sadis Matalon, Ph.D.
 The Benjamin Monroe Carraway Chair, also created in 1998, is held by Frederick A. Hensley.

 Dr. Jones became Professor and Chairman on July 1, 2006, and has strong ties to Alabama.
 Born in Anniston, he received his B.S. from the University of Alabama in 1982 before going on to earn his M.D. from the UAB School of Medicine in 1986.
 He is the first African-American to receive a permanent appointment as department chair in the UAB School of Medicine.